nathanielwarner/carletonian-wordpress/wp-content/plugins/yop-poll/readme.txt

 = 5.8.1 =
 * fixed security issue
 * fixed issue with multisite
-* compatibility with wordpress 4.7.2
+* compatibility with WordPress 4.7.2

 = 5.8.0 =
-* compatibility with wordpress 4.5.2
+* compatibility with WordPress 4.5.2
 * fixed issue with navigation links on archive page
 * fixed loading issue
 * fixed issue with custom fields